Regulatory Bulletin Prohibition on the Manufacture, Distribution & Sale of Certain Flame Retardants in Massachusetts

 Manufacturers of covered products are required to notify retailers and others who distribute or sell them of the new law's passage no later than July 1, 2021.

-MassDEP will be conducting outreach to manufacturers, retailers, and others to make them aware of the new law and their related compliance obligations.
+MassDEP is conducting outreach to manufacturers, retailers, and others to make them aware of the new law and their related compliance obligations.
+See Downloads below to learn more.

 According to the U.S. Environmental Protection Agency (EPA), test data and monitoring studies in humans and the environment have demonstrated that certain flame retardant chemicals can: